-SDRDownconversion is encoded as follows:

-‘prohibited’ – HDR to SDR downconversion is prohibited.
+SDRDownconversion indicates that HDR to SDR downconversion is prohibited.
 Content is authored such that downconversion would produce an unacceptable result.
 An SDR video track, if available, should be used instead.
+SDRDownconversion is encoded as follows:

+‘Prohibited’ – Downconversion is prohibited unless the player has an indication that the display device has the capability to handle all video parameters.
+For example, the ability to process SMPTE 2084 EOTF [SMPTE2084] is such an indication..

+‘ProhibitedAlways” – Downconversion is prohibited unless it is known to the player that the display device the capability to handle all video parameters.

 DigitalAssetSubtitleData-type